Sierra SunTower

 Sierra SunTower was a 5 MW commercial concentrating solar power (CSP) plant built and operated by eSolar.
 The plant is located in Lancaster, California.
 As of mid-September, 2022, the two towers that were the center of the facility are no longer standing.
 However the rest of the plant is still present.

-Project overview
+Overview

+Sierra SunTower was designed to validate eSolar's technology at full scale, effectively eliminating scaleup risks, and to serve as a model from which future plants of this type would be built.

 The Sierra SunTower facility was based on power tower CSP technology.
-The plant featured an array of heliostats which reflected solar radiation to a tower-mounted thermal receiver.
+The plant had an array of heliostats which reflected solar radiation to a tower-mounted thermal receiver.
 The concentrated solar energy boiled water in the receiver to produce steam.
 The steam was piped to a turbine generator which converted the energy to electricity.
 The steam coming out of the turbine was condensed and pressurized back into the receiver.

+History

-In the summer of 2009, eSolar unveiled the 5 MW Sierra SunTower plant, a commercial facility in Lancaster, California, to demonstrate the efficacy of this CSP technology.
-Sierra SunTower was connected to the Southern California Edison (SCE) grid and, in spring 2010, it was the only commercial CSP tower facility in North America.
+In the summer of 2009, eSolar unveiled the 5 MW Sierra SunTower plant, a commercial power facility in Lancaster, California, to demonstrate the efficacy of this CSP technology.
+The Sierra SunTower was connected to the Southern California Edison (SCE) grid and, in spring 2010, it was the only commercial CSP tower facility in North America.